0 of 32 Questions completed

 A 70 year old woman with known COPD is admitted to hospital with a two day history of worsening reathlessness, cough and sputum production.
 Clinically she is tachypneic with a RR of 40 and saturating 89% on 2L/min of oxygen.
 Her arterial blood gas shows acute respiratory acidosis with a pH of 7.20 and a pCO2 of 100.

-Which of the following intervention is most likely to reduce her risk of intubation and ventilation?
+Which of the following intervention will most likely reduce her risk of needing invasive intubation and ventilation?

 In the management of community acquired pneumonia, which of the following clinical tool has the highest accuracy of predicting patients who will require intensive respiratory and ventilatory support (IRVS)?